lelegard/aesbench/README.md

 - 4 pipelines: Intel i7-8565U, Arm Neoverse V1, Neoverse V2
 - 6 pipelines: Intel i7-13700H, Xeon Gold 6348
 - 8 pipelines: Apple M1, M3

+## Windows

+All main results were measured on UNIX systems (Linux or macOS).
+OpenSSL is also available on Windows, with mixed results.
+Windows also embeds a native cryptographic library named BCrypt with a significantly different performance profile.

+The subdirectory `windows` contains the Visual Studio project files to build `aesbench`.
+It also contains an equivalent program which uses the BCrypt library.

+The subdirectories `raptor-lake` and `apple-m3` contain comparative results between Linux and Windows, OpenSSL and BCrypt, on Intel and Arm CPU's respectively.